-Filmmaker Lawrence Kasdan‘s first screenwriting credit is for the renowned “Star Wars” sequel “The Empire Strikes Back” in 1980, and after that he went on to write and/or direct a number of contemporary American motion picture classics such as “Raiders of the Lost Ark,” “The Big Chill,” and “Silverado.”
+Filmmaker Lawrence Kasdan‘s first screenwriting credit is for the renowned “Star Wars” sequel “The Empire Strikes Back” in 1980.
+After that, he went on to write and/or direct several contemporary American motion picture classics such as “Raiders of the Lost Ark,” “The Big Chill,” and “Silverado.”
 He returned to Lucasfilm in 2015 with “Star Wars: The Force Awakens” and this month’s new standalone spinoff movie “Solo: A Star Wars Story.”

 Kasdan’s son Jonathan is an accomplished television actor, screenwriter, and director in his own right, having contributed to Judd Apatow’s acclaimed cult series “Freaks and Geeks,” the 90s teen soap opera “Dawson’s Creek,” and Showtime’s dramedy “Californication.”